AlisAquilae/Academia/content/Notes/Lecture Notes/Hydrogeology/Hydrogeology Lecture 3.md

 # River Plains
 River plains in lowland areas: braided rivers.
 In braided rivers, we see different routes being taken by the water due to sedimentation.
 This creates the braided pattern.
 This creates a lot of erosion and sedimentation.

 Typical for braided rivers: very coarse materials, poorly sorted, very complex geological formations (heterogeneous), which impacts groundwater flow by causing local differences in the speed of flow.
+Strongly fluctuating flow rate and velocity

 As for meandering systems.
 Relatively fine sediments.
 Flow velocity is lower, capacity of sediment transport is less.
+Smaller hydraulic gradient.
+Large volume of fine-grained sediments

+Meandering rivers: large total porosity, low effective porosity (due to clayey materials), low saturated conductivity

+We can get different terraces near the rivers.
+Erosion terraces.
+Typical is for thoe whole system land comes up or goes down due to tectonics.
+The river erodes as well as deposits sediment.
+This creates a step-wise system.
+Oldest soils are highest in the system, lowest soils in lower parts of the system.
+Oldest soils are almost consolidated